-Most of these password managers have the same essential functions.
-But things differ when you get to their extra features.
+Most of the best password managers have the same essential functions but things differ when you get to their extra features.

-Some of these password managers, such as Dashlane, 1Password and Keeper, alert you to the latest data breaches, sometimes for an extra price.
-Many offer to save your personal details, credit-card numbers and other frequently used information so that they can quickly fill out online forms for you.
-(It's safer than letting retail websites save your credit-card information.)
+Some of them, such as Dashlane, 1Password and Keeper, alert you about the latest data breaches, sometimes for an extra price.
+Many password managers can also offer to save your personal details, credit card numbers and other frequently used information so that they can quickly fill out online forms for you.
+(This is much safer than letting retail websites save your credit card information.)

-LastPass once offered an excellent, unlimited free service tier, but that baton has been passed to Bitwarden, which also has a $10 yearly premium plan that covers most of the basics.
+LastPass once offered an excellent, unlimited free service tier but that baton has since been passed to Bitwarden which also has a $10 annual premium plan that covers most of the basics.

-1Password's Mac and iOS apps have generally been kept more up-to-date than in its Android and Windows applications.
-It may be the best choice if you use exclusively Apple devices, but the other password managers work just fine across all platforms.
+1Password’s Mac and iOS apps have generally been kept more up-to-date than the company’s Android and Windows applications.
+It may be the best choice if you exclusively use Apple devices, but the other password managers work just fine across all platforms.

-The biggest decision to make is whether you want your passwords to be stored locally on your own computers and mobile devices, or in the cloud on someone else's servers.
-There are pros and cons to each approach.
+The biggest decision to make is whether you want your passwords to be stored locally on your own computers and mobile devices, or in the cloud on someone else’s servers.
+There are pros and cons to each approach though.

 Cloud vs. local management

-1Password still gives you the option to store and sync your "vault" of passwords and other sensitive information locally (in other words, only on your own devices), although it would prefer that you use the service's cloud servers.
-(LastPass has ended its Pocket option that did so.)
+For instance, 1Password still gives you the option to store and sync your “vault” of passwords and other sensitive information locally (opens in new tab).
+However, the company still prefers that you use its cloud servers instead.

-For KeePass, local sync is the default solution, but setting up your Dropbox, iCloud or other account to sync online is not hard.
-The third-party cloud-account option is standard for Enpass, which also recently added a local Wi-Fi syncing feature.
+For KeePass though, local sync is the default option but setting up your Dropbox, iCloud or other cloud storage accounts to sync online isn’t difficult.
+Meanwhile, the third-party cloud-account option is standard for Enpass but the service has also added a local Wi-Fi syncing feature (opens in new tab).

-There's a security advantage to syncing your passwords locally because none of the data needs to reach the internet.
-If you want to maintain total control, this is the way to go.
+Syncing your passwords locally does provide a security advantage as none of this data needs to reach the internet.
+For those who want to maintain total control over their passwords, this is the way to go.

-The downside is that it can be a hassle to synchronize the passwords on all of your devices.
-Some services let you do so over a local network, such as a Wi-Fi network, or on your own server.
-You could also put the password vault on a USB stick and walk it from one computer to another.
+The downside here is that it can be a hassle to synchronize these passwords on all of your devices.
+Some services will allow you to do so over a local network such as a Wi-Fi network or on your own server.
+Alternatively, you could also put your password vault on a USB flash drive and physically move it from one computer to another.

-Far more convenient are cloud-based password managers.
-These services keep encrypted copies of your vault on their own servers, ensure that all your devices are always synced and encrypt the transmissions between your devices and their servers.
+Cloud-based password managers are far more convenient as these services keep encrypted copies of your vault on their own servers.
+This ensures that all of your devices will be synced and transmissions between your devices and a company’s servers are encrypted.

-The risk, though small, is that one of the cloud servers — even one that you control using Bitwarden's option, or one that you use with Enpass — could be breached and your passwords released out into the wild.
-(LastPass has had a few documented security issues, all of which were quickly fixed, without losing any passwords.)
+Although small, the risk is that one of the cloud servers – even one that you control using Bitwarden or use with Enpass – could be breached and your passwords could be leaked into the wild.
+For instance, LastPass has had a few documented security issues though all were quickly fixed without any passwords being lost.

-If a password manager is doing its job right, it's storing all your passwords in encrypted format, and storing your master password only as a "hash" that's the result of an irreversible mathematical process.
+If a password manager is doing its job correctly, it’s storing all of your passwords in an encrypted format and only storing your master password as a “hash” that is the result of an irreversible mathematical process.

-Whether it's local or cloud-synced, a password manager puts all your eggs in one basket, so to speak, unless you use more than one password manager.
-But for most people, the demonstrable security benefits of using a password manager far outweigh the disadvantages.
+Whether it’s local or cloud-synced, a password manager puts all of your eggs in one basket, so to speak unless you use more than one password manager.
+For most people though, the demonstrable benefits of using a password manager far outweigh the disadvantages.